USA/GLOBAL: +1-949-461-9292

 Test Procedure

 Friction and wear resistance of DLC coatings were evaluated by the Nanovea Tribometer.
 Test parameters are summarized in Table 1.
 A humidity controller attached to the tribo-chamber precisely controlled the relative humidity (RH) with an accuracy of ±1%.
 Wear tracks on DLC coatings and wear scars on SiN balls were examined using an optical microscope after tests.
-Note: Any solid ball material can be applied to simulate the performance of different material coupling under environmental conditions such as in lubricant or high temperature.

 Results and Discussion